 Through the Homeless Services CDBG program with the City of Bloomington, PATH reaches out to individuals and families experiencing homelessness that are unsheltered and in emergency shelters.
 Annually, the goal is to come in contact and assist 200 individuals and families per year.
 This involves making referrals to other agencies in the community and helping clients obtain work clothing once employment has been verified.
-Additionally, 80 people per year will get housing information and guidance.
 PATH keeps an up-to-date list of rental units in the community, which we are able to provide to clients that have an income and saving some money, especially when at an emergency shelter.
 While we talk about housing issues with all clients, at certain times we are able to be more specific about housing information guidance for those that are closer to becoming housed.
 Other actions from PATH's outreach team are to determine the barriers and challenges faced by unsheltered clients and provide this information to the CoC.
 This helps determine if and how services should take these factors into account.